Don't declare local variables before use

 Declaring local variables without using them immediately may unnecessarily increase their scope.
 This decreases legibility, and increases the likelihood of error.

-initial value (typically null, 0, false, or an empty String) :
+value (typically null, 0, false, or an empty String):

-- variables which need to be visible outside of a try block, and are thus declared and initialized just before the try block
+are thus declared and initialized just before the try block (in modern code

 As well, line is an example of a loop variable declared and